fnproject/tutorials/JavaFDKIntroduction/README.md

 All the steps to load the current language Docker image are displayed.

-Specifying `--app java-app` explicitly puts the function in the application "nodeapp".
+Specifying `--app java-app` explicitly puts the function in the application "java-app".

 Specifying `--local` does the deployment to the local server but does not push the function image to a Docker registry--which would be necessary if